rytsikau/ee.Yrewind/README.md

 ##### [**` -resolution=[heightPixels] `**](#)

 Specifies the required resolution in pixels (height).
 If this parameter is missing, the program uses the default 1080.
-If the required resolution is not available, the program uses the nearest lower.
+If the resolution is not available, the program uses the nearest lower.
 In the examples below, the livestream will be saved at 480p:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -resolution=500
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -resolution=480

 <br>

-##### [**` -vformat=[formatExtension] `**](#)
+##### [**` -vformat=[mediaContainerExtension] `**](#)

-Specifies the required format (media container) for the saved video.
+Specifies the required media container for the saved video.
 If this parameter is missing, the program uses the default MP4.
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -vformat=ts

 <br>